 We ran RANGE for 20k iterations $p_t=0.1$ and $p_b=0.025$ using four configurations of $(m,\alpha_1,\alpha_2)$.
 At each iteration, we picked the corrupt gradient as $2\|\nabla F(x_t)\|({x^\star-x_t})/{\|x^\star-x_t\|}$.
 In Figure~\ref{fig:linear_regression}, we plot the convergence behaviour of RANGE for all four configurations.
 When $m=1$ and $\alpha_2=0.1$, we observe that the iterates diverge.
 Since $0.1<p_b/(p_b+p_t)=0.2$, the expected value of the fraction of Byzantine agents at each iteration is larger than $\alpha_2$, and hence the aggregate gradient estimate becomes corrupted most of the time.
 On the contrary, setting $\alpha_2=0.3$ or $\alpha_2=0.4$ provides robustness and RANGE converges.
 However, we observe that the configuration with $\alpha_2=0.3$ performs slightly better than the one with $\alpha_2=0.4$.
 This is because smaller $\alpha_2$ aggregates more agents' gradients, which results in a larger variance reduction.
-All in all, while selecting a smaller $\alpha_2$ provides variance reduction, it reduces the robustness of RANGE by including more agents at the robust aggregation step.
+All in all, while selecting a smaller $\alpha_2$ provides variance reduction, it reduces the robustness of RANGE by including more agents at the \bt{spatial robust aggregation} step.

 On the other hand, the configuration with $m=100$, $\alpha_1=0.3$ and $\alpha_2=0.1$ outperforms the rest.
-When we utilize the robust temporal averaging step, it effectively reduces the expected value of the fraction of Byzantine agents at each iteration.
-Consequently, we can select a smaller $\alpha_2$ in order to benefit from larger variance reduction while still being robust thanks to robust temporal averaging.
+When we utilize the \bt{temporal robust aggregation} step, it effectively reduces the expected value of the fraction of Byzantine agents at each iteration.
+Consequently, we can select a smaller $\alpha_2$ in order to benefit from larger variance reduction while still being robust thanks to \bt{temporal robust aggregation}.